sachinrao-dev/employee-detail-using-typescript/README.md

 ## Project Description
-EmployeeDetail is Webpage Application made of using JavaScript's very popular library React - Js.
+EmployeeDetail is Webpage Application made of using JavaScript's very popular library React - Js, and TypeScript.
 It is having a nested route to show employee information.

 ## Technology Used :